narol1024/sdp-analyzer/README.md

 > Example: Component A has three classes from component B that depends on it (Fan-in = 3).
 Component A also depends on two classes from component C (Fan-out = 2).
 Therefore, the instability value for component A is 2/(3+2) = 2/5.

 For more details, please read: [My blog](https://narol.pro/2022/02/09/techniques/ru-he-heng-liang-zu-jian-de-wen-ding-xing/).

+> [!TIP]
+> The analyzing rule above based on the number of dependencies or dependents is a simple assessment.
+>
+> I think the rules could be much more exact, such as using more data from GitHub stars or NPM downloads to assess again.
+In that case, it should be called the "Stability Analyzer".

 ## Installation